Digitalswede/ADS_2021/README.md

 <details>
 <summary> 5.5 Data visualisation (Exploratory) </summary>
 I compared visual representations of the data in order to explore the amplitude of certain segments, to decide which segment we should use to train our algorithm.
 The source data file was too big and would have been very slow to process, so having a visual representation helped us create a smaller but representative version of the dataset.
 In this instance, the software Audacity was used to visually represent the data while still being able to listen to the audio, for quality reasons (such as spikes in amplitude that may be loud speech, or just a glitch/unintentional sounds from recording).
 I think there were limited opportunities for us to visualize our data, since we worked specifically to identify speech.

+  Visualising our data didnt seem to have a lot of value, since we were working to identify speech/conversation in audio files.
+The waveform for speech will look like any other waveform (or spectrogram, MFCC, etc) to me, as humans can't interpret this type of data from a visualisation.

 </details>